Implications of Worker Classification in On-Demand Economy

 Date Written: April 6, 2022

 How should workers in the on-demand economy be classified?
 As contractors, employees, or somewhere in between?
-We study this policy question focusing primarily on the welfare of long-term (LT) workers, who have worked as much as full-time employees but have been treated as contractors.
-We develop a game-theoretic queueing model with a service platform and two types of workers: LT workers who commit to gig jobs ex ante according to the long-run earning rate, and ad hoc (AH) workers who participate ex post based on real-time payoffs for doing gigs.
-We identify two issues associated with uniform classifications: when all workers previously treated as contractors are reclassified as employees according to rulings such as the 2019 Assembly Bill No. 5 (AB5) in California, the profit-maximizing company may undercut (i.e., underpay or underhire) workers and thus LT workers' average welfare can decrease; when all are reclassified as "contractors+," a UK practice and an intermediate status between contractor and employee that provides incomplete employee benefits but allows workers to self-join, workers can overjoin such that LT workers' utilization rate will remain low and their average welfare will not be effectively enhanced.
-In light of these issues, we consider a discriminatory scheme that classifies only LT workers as employees while leaving AH workers as contractors.
-This hybrid mode still suffers from undercutting but curbs overjoining.
-In addition, it can do less harm to consumers and the platform operator than uniform classifications.
-As a companion, we also study a discriminatory dispatch policy that prioritizes LT workers over AH workers.
-We demonstrate the potential of this operational approach to simultaneously counteract both undercutting and overjoining.
-Finally, we empirically calibrate the model and apply our insights to the ride-hailing market in California, where AB5 attempted to reclassify gig workers as employees.
+We study this policy question focusing primarily on the welfare of full-time workers, who have worked as much as employees but have been treated as contractors.
+We develop a game-theoretic queueing model with a service platform and two types of workers: full-timers who may choose gig jobs as primary income sources and commit to a high availability for the platform, and part-timers who do gigs for supplemental incomes and have only limited availability.
+We show that in the status quo of contractor mode, a company would efficiently differentiate workers’ earnings in peak and off-peak periods and make full-timers commit upfront (temporal incentive pooling).
+While part-timers serve as a useful capacity recourse on the spot, to incentivize their participation the company may trade off the efficiency brought by the temporal incentive pooling, yet this in turn can create full-timers a positive surplus.
+As such, when all gig workers are reclassified as employees (according to, e.g., the California Assembly Bill No. 5) and part-timers exit the market, full-timers can be undercut (underpaid or underhired) by the profit-maximizing company and end up with a lower welfare.
+When all are reclassified as “contractors+,” a UK practice that provides incomplete employee benefits but allows workers to self-join, workers may overjoin such that full-timers' utilization rate can remain low and their welfare not effectively enhanced.
+In light of these issues, we consider a differentiated scheme that classifies only full-timers as employees.
+This hybrid mode still suffers from undercutting but curbs overjoining; it may also do less harm to consumers and the platform operator than uniform classifications.
+We also study a differentiated dispatch policy that prioritizes full-timers over part-timers.
+We demonstrate the potential of this operational approach to counteract both undercutting and overjoining.
+Finally, we calibrate the model and apply our insights to the ride-hailing market in California.

 Keywords: On-Demand Economy, Worker Classification, Queueing Games